timor2542/sakurath-geoip2map/README.md

 ---

 > ⚠️ Note: While country-level detection is highly accurate, subnational details such as city, region, or coordinates may vary depending on the user's ISP, VPN, or network configuration.
+It uses IP address geolocation (GeoIP) via IP2Location API, which estimates your approximate location based on public IP.

 ---
 ## 🚀 Live Demo